-The instruction given in this section are generic.
+The instruction given here is generic.
 For a specific aircraft, refer to the documentation listed in this manual appendix and/or aircraft manufacturer's manual.

 Remove all metal objects from your person before handling the battery and use insulated tools for installation.